 Skadarlija is one of the most visited streets of Belgrade, made in 1720.
-It is situated in the very centre of the city near the National Theatre.
+It is situated in the very center of the city near the National Theatre.
 In the 19th century, Skadarlija was a place where famous actors, poets and other artists lived and so it became a bohemian quarter which was filled with numerous taverns that exist even today.
 The entire street pavement is made of cobbled stone and this is the one Turkish feature it has kept to this day.
 There are also many bakeries, pastry shops, galleries, hostels and cafes.
-Now Skadarlija is place full with domestic visitors and tourists where you can find a lot of restaurants and tavernas with very famous serbian tradditional cuisine, and in the evening you can enjoy in one of many live music acoustic performance while drinking glass or two of some great local made rakija or wine.
+Now Skadarlija is a place full with domestic visitors and tourists where you can find a lot of restaurants and tavernas with very famous Serbian traditional cuisine, and in the evening you can enjoy in one of many live music acoustic performance while drinking a glass or two of some great local made rakija or wine.

 Ada Ciganlija Lake

 Ada Ciganlija (,,The Belgrade sea’’) is a lake made on river Sava.
 Name is taken out of Celtic word Singa-Lia which means ,,an island’’ .
 Ada lake is in 1821. pronounced National welfare.
 It is full of beaches, cafes and it has over 50 sports objects, recreative activities and it is one of the favorite summer and winter destinations among Belgrade citizens and tourists.
 Baths are outspreading the lake with its full length, and it also includes a nudist beach.

 The Cathedral Church